/

 Many fans thought the reboot was too risky.
 But Warner Bros. had a secret weapon: Data.

 In 2023, the video game Hogwarts Legacy was released.
 It didn't feature Harry, Ron, or Hermione.
-It didn't feature the movie actors.
+It didn't have the movie actors.
 It didn't even feature Dumbledore.

 This proved one crucial fact to the executives: The "Wizarding World" IP is bigger than the specific actors.
-People want to be in the world, regardless of whether Daniel Radcliffe is there.
-This data point—proving the brand is "actor-proof"—was the final green light for the reboot.
-It demonstrated that the environment of Hogwarts itself is the main character.
+People want to be in that world regardless of whether Daniel Radcliffe is there.
+This data point, proving the brand is "actor-proof", was the final green light for the reboot.
+It showed that the environment of Hogwarts itself is the main character.

 The Golden Trio